Central Valley (California): Hydrography

 Two river systems drain and define the two parts of the Central Valley.
 The Sacramento River, along with its tributaries the Feather River and American River, flows southwards through the Sacramento Valley for about 447 mi.
 In the San Joaquin Valley, the San Joaquin River flows roughly northwest for 365 mi, picking up tributaries such as the Merced River, Tuolumne River, Stanislaus River and Mokelumne River.
 The Central Valley watershed encompasses over a third of California at 60000 mi2, with 46 percent draining into the Sacramento River, 26 percent into the San Joaquin, and 27 percent into Tulare Lake.

-In the south part of the San Joaquin Valley, the alluvial fan of the Kings River and another from Coast Ranges streams have created a divide.
+In the southern part of the San Joaquin Valley, the alluvial fan of the Kings River and another from Coast Ranges streams have created a divide.
 The dry Tulare basin of the Central Valley receives flow from four major Sierra Nevada rivers, the Kings, Kaweah, Tule, and Kern.
 This basin, usually endorheic, formerly filled during snowmelt and spilled out into the San Joaquin River.
 Called Tulare Lake, it is usually dry because the rivers feeding it have been diverted for agricultural purposes.

 Central Valley rivers converge in the Sacramento-San Joaquin Delta, a network of marshy channels, distributaries, and sloughs that wind around islands mainly used for agriculture.
 There the rivers merge with tidewater, and eventually reach the ocean after passing through Suisun Bay, San Pablo Bay, upper San Francisco Bay, and finally the Golden Gate.
 Many of the islands lie below sea level because of intensive agriculture, and face a high risk of flooding, which would allow salt water to rush back into the delta, especially when too little fresh water is flowing in from the Valley.

 The Sacramento River carries far more water than the San Joaquin, with an estimated 22 e6acre.ft of virgin annual runoff, as compared to the San Joaquin's approximately 6 e6acre.ft.
 Intensive agricultural and municipal water consumption decreased the rate of outflow to about 17 e6acre.ft for the Sacramento and 3 e6acre.ft for the San Joaquin.
 These figures vary widely from year to year.
 Over 25 million people, living in the valley and other regions of the state, rely on the water carried by these rivers.